Every time we use social media, sign up for a mailing list, or download a free app onto our phones, we agree to the provider’s terms of use.

 Getting in on data misuse before it was cool, Uber was fined $20,000 by the Federal Trade Commission (FTC) for its “God View” tool in 2014.
 “God View” let Uber employees access and track the location and movements of Uber riders without their permission.
 As a result of their settlement with the FTC, Uber paid their fine and agreed to hire an outside firm to audit their privacy practices every two years from 2014 through 2034.

 And it’s not just tech firms!
 In 2015, a Morgan Stanley financial advisor pleaded guilty to taking the data for roughly 730,000 accounts—roughly 10% of the wealth management firm’s user base—and attempting to take that information with him to a competitor.
-In the process, the personal data of nearly 900 users was accessed and posted online by hackers that accessed the former employee’s home computer.
+In the security breach, the personal data of nearly 900 users was accessed and posted online by hackers that accessed the former employee’s home computer.

 While the pro-Brexit group Leave.EU and UK insurance provider Eldon Insurance have very little in common on the surface, both organizations were co-founded by businessman Aaron Banks.
 In 2019, the UK’s Information Commissioner’s Office fined both organizations roughly $83,000 apiece for commingling customer data—political data for insurance and insurance data for politics.